mat-docs/draft/MAT.Atlas.TCPRecorder/README.md

 Used to create the configuration file needed by ATLAS to interpret the data packet into parameter values.

-Pass the following to PacketConfiguration.GenerateConfiguration:
+Pass the following to PacketConfiguration.GenerateConfiguration():
 - Configuration Identifier and Version
-    - Note: whenever the configuration is changed, the version number must be increased.
+    - Note: whenever the parameters are changed, the version number must be increased
 - Application group name
     - i.e. parameters will be identified by ParameterName:ApplicationName
+    - Parameters may be further organized into parameter groups as appropriate
 - Frequency of the data in Hertz
-- List of parameters
+- List of parameter descriptions

-The result of calling PacketConfiguration.GenerateConfiguration:
+The result of calling PacketConfiguration.GenerateConfiguration():
-- A configuration JSON file
+- A configuration JSON file stored in a location known to ATLAS (specified in Tools->Options->Recorders->Folder).
-- A modified configuration identified
+- A modified configuration identifier
-    - This must be sent to ATLAS
+    - It is this that must be sent to ATLAS
-- The expected data packet size is returned
+- The expected data packet size
     - Useful to allocate a byte buffer for the data packet

-The configuration file must be stored in a location known to ATLAS (specified in Tools->Options->Recorders->Folder).

 ### Client class

 Used to interact with the TCP Listener Recorder:
-- Connect to ATLAS with a TCP Listener Recorder instance configured on a specific ip address and port
+- Connect to ATLAS with a TCP Listener Recorder instance configured with a specific TCP/IP address and port
-    - The ip address is generally always 'local host' (127.0.0.1)
+    - The TCP/IP address is generally always 'local host' (127.0.0.1)
     - Call Dispose() (or via a 'using' statement) to close the connection
 - Send the configuration identifier (returned from PacketConfiguration.GenerateConfiguration)
     - Send this first and once